yuslove1/movieDB/MovieDB-app/README.md

 # Movie Database Application

 This project is my capstone project for the ALX Frontend Development course.
-It's a movie database web application built with React that allows users to search for movies and view detailed information about them.
+It's a movie database web application built with React and tailwind that allows users to search for movies and view detailed information about them.

 ## Features